 - How often to sharpen your bushcraft knife

 - Kit list

 At Wildway Bushcraft we look at knives like tools.
 Provided they do the job that they are intended for then we’re happy.
 We don’t fetishise knives and we believe that the best bushcraft knife is the one that does the best job.
 It is also about skills, in the hands of a knowledgeable woodsman more can be achieved with a penknife than with a machete in the hands of an amateur.
 When we talk about bushcraft knives in this blog we’re talking about knives such as the Morakniv Heavy Duty Companion.
 This will only set you back about £25 and is all you need to get started in Bushcraft.

 What do we use?

-We’ll cover the kit that we use at Wildway Bushcraft at the end of this blog but we use knives from Bear Blades.
+We’ll cover the kit that we use at Wildway Bushcraft at the end of this blog but we use our own knives, the-wildway-knife.
 If you’re interested in one of these knives, let us know and we will see what we can do.

 SPEND A WEEK LIVING AND BREATHING BUSHCRAFT ON OUR INTERMEDIATE COURSE